MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

 When you expand the search results, you can view up to 10 fields.
 This number includes key fields.
 If fewer than 10 fields are configured, all fields are shown.

 :::image type="content" source="media/global-search-features.png" alt-text="Screenshot of search results.":::

+### Filter search results by using quick filters

+It can be challenging to find the right record, especially when multiple records have similar names.
+By default, Copilot for Sales searches everything in the CRM to ensure that nothing is left out.
+However, this can result in too many options, which might not meet your expectations for relevance.

+To help you find the right record more easily, Copilot for Sales provides quick filters that you can use to narrow down the search results.
+Quick filters are available for select record types when you save an email or meeting to the CRM.
+You can filter the search results by the following criteria:

+- **Active records**: This filter shows only records that are active.
+- **Owned by me**: This filter shows only records that are owned by you.

+For Dynamics 365 Sales, these filters apply to opportunities, accounts, and contacts.
+The **Active records** filter is based on the default **Status** field, and the **Owned by me** filter is based on the default **Owner** field.

+For Salesforce, the **Active records** filter applies to opportunities and is based on the default **IsClosed** field.
+The **Owned by me** filter applies to opportunities, accounts, and contacts and is based on the default **OwnerId** field.

 ## How does search work in Copilot for Sales?